AlissonSeraphim/FrontEnd-Store/README.md

 - React Router (Browser Router) for managing application routes
 - React lifecycle methods to control component behavior
 - Tailwind CSS for styling

+## Work in Progress

+Please note that the styling is still a work in progress.
+The application's interface may undergo changes and improvements as we continue to work on the design.

 ## Contributors